use-inkubator/Ecosystem-Grants/applications/videown.md

 VIDEOWN is a decentralized video NFT platform, built on the CESS blockchain, to provide users a smooth video streaming experience.
 Users not only can upload, play or search for all tagged video content on VIDEOWN, but also mint the content as NFT in a smart contract (written in ink!).
 NFT is no longer just implemented in the form of smart contracts.
 VIDEOWN realized the concept that NFT is the data itself, and users can exchange data ownership, whether it is pictures, music or videos.

+This project demonstrates our team's dedication to advancing the NFT area by developing a WebAssembly (Wasm) contract, which bolsters both its performance and security capabilities.
+This NFT market Wasm contract is designed to be compatible with all Wasm-supporting parachains.
+By making the project's source code open and accessible, we aim to empower developers within the Polkadot ecosystem to seamlessly and securely integrate NFT market related functionalities using Wasm technology.

 ### Project Details

 #### Main Frame Diagram